 - We offer the best rum drinks, margaritas, wine & beer on Little Corn Island

 - Dairy Intolerant/Gluten Free guests have special lunch and breakfast menus

 - Vegetarian, we accommodate your needs with numerous vegetarian options

 - Vegans also have a least one choice available for each meal of the day as well as some snacks

 The Turned Turtle Bar and Restaurant is unlike any other on Little Corn Island.
 With a bistro style and beach setting, we offer some of the most mouth watering fare on the island.
-Our quality service, great tasting food and unique beach atmosphere we hope will make you want to dine with us again and again.
+Our quality service, consistently great tasting food and unique beach atmosphere we hope will make you want to dine with us again and again.

 With a unique, carefully thought out atmosphere (candles, music, soft lighting, etc.), the Turned Turtle Bar and Restaurant has the feel of an expensive restaurant without the high prices.
 Comfortably lit, with a friendly atmosphere our bamboo dining tables sit on either the restaurant deck three feet above the beach, on the beach below or right on the water’s edge for a toes in the sand dining experience.

 Our goal is to have North American quality food, timeliness, cleanliness and service that puts The Turned Turtle in a class by itself on Little Corn Island.
 You can expect quality service, excellent food and a friendly greeting from one of our Nicaraguan service staff.
-In fact, our all Nicaraguan staff go out of their way to show you island hospitality and serve up tasty food all in half the time of the typical island restaurant.
+In fact, our all Nicaraguan staff go out of their way to show you island hospitality and serve up tasty food all in half the time (or less) of the typical island restaurant.